napari/napari.github.io/dev/_sources/gallery/add_points_on_nD_shapes.rst

 Add points on nD shapes in 3D using a mouse callback

+.. tags:: visualization-nD

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-74
+GENERATED FROM PYTHON SOURCE LINES 9-75